rhezab/rhezab.github.io/README.md

 * Got started with Jekyll using [this tutorial](http://jmcglone.com/guides/github-pages/#css).
 * Figured out how to build a local Jekyll site (so I could see changes locally before committing them) with [this tutorial](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-4-build-your-local-jekyll-site).
 * Used [Karpathy's blog](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-4-build-your-local-jekyll-site) as a template - I hope you don't mind.
 * Used [Paul Graham's website](http://paulgraham.com/index.html) as design inspiration.
-In particular, I took his font and [text width](http://paulgraham.com/gfaq.html).
-And his geometric art favicon inspired mine, which is Albers' *Homage to the Squae, Ascending*
+I took his font and [text width](http://paulgraham.com/gfaq.html).
+And his geometric art favicon inspired my favicon choice, Albers' *Homage to the Square, Ascending*.